spotlightpa/poor-richard/content/news/2020-03-16-SPLSHUTDOWN16.md

 +++
+image = "external/wydx0jk3nbxvkdrmaxv5hpghyr.jpeg"
-image-description = "The shutdown will be in place for two weeks, said Wolf, who urged residents to “stay calm, stay safe, stay home.”" image-credit = "Commonwealth Media Services" published = 2020-03-16T17:30:30.000Z slug = "pennsylvania-coronavirus-statewide-shutdown-tom-wolf-governor" authors = ["Angela Couloumbis"] byline = "Angela Couloumbis of Spotlight PA" description = "The shutdown directive, which applies to nonessential businesses in all 67 counties, begins at midnight and will be in place for two weeks." kicker = "Coronavirus" linktitle = "" suppress-featured = false topics = ["Coronavirus"] internal-id = "SPLSHUTDOWN16" internal-budget = "" arc-id = "NESQRY4J7JD4JGSZ6IQSBND5II" subtitle = "" image = "external/wydx0jk3nbxvkdrmaxv5hpghyr.jpeg" title = "Pennsylvania Gov. Tom Wolf orders statewide shutdown over coronavirus" blurb = "The shutdown directive, which applies to nonessential businesses in all 67 counties, begins at midnight and will be in place for two weeks."
+image-description = "The shutdown will be in place for two weeks, said Wolf, who urged residents to “stay calm, stay safe, stay home.”" image-credit = "Commonwealth Media Services" published = 2020-03-16T17:30:30.000Z slug = "pennsylvania-coronavirus-statewide-shutdown-tom-wolf-governor" authors = ["Angela Couloumbis"] byline = "Angela Couloumbis of Spotlight PA" title = "Pennsylvania Gov. Tom Wolf orders statewide shutdown over coronavirus" description = "The shutdown directive, which applies to nonessential businesses in all 67 counties, begins at midnight and will be in place for two weeks." blurb = "The shutdown directive, which applies to nonessential businesses in all 67 counties, begins at midnight and will be in place for two weeks." kicker = "Coronavirus" suppress-featured = false topics = ["Coronavirus"] internal-id = "SPLSHUTDOWN16" internal-budget = "" arc-id = "NESQRY4J7JD4JGSZ6IQSBND5II" subtitle = "" linktitle = ""
 +++
 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/Patriot-News. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free weekly newsletter</i></a><i>.</i>

 HARRISBURG — Gov. Tom Wolf extended his shutdown order to the entire state on Monday as the number of coronavirus cases in Pennsylvania continued to grow.

 The directive, which applies to nonessential businesses in all 67 counties, begins at midnight and will be in place for two weeks.
-Wolf said he expects “self-enforcement" of the order, rather than forced closures.
+The Wolf administration said it’s “strongly urging” businesses to act, while warning officials could eventually find it “necessary to compel closures.”

-He also urged residents to “stay calm, stay safe, stay home."
+The governor also urged residents to “stay calm, stay safe, stay home."

-“This isn’t a decision that I take lightly at all,” the governor said at the state’s emergency management headquarters on Monday.
+“This isn’t a decision that I take lightly at all,” Wolf said at the state’s emergency management headquarters on Monday.
 “It’s one that I’m making because medical experts believe it is the only way we can prevent our hospitals from being overwhelmed by patients.”

 The governor had previously placed four counties — Bucks, Chester, Delaware, and Montgomery — in a similar lockdown.
-Late last week, he also closed all public schools statewide for two weeks.
+On Friday, he also closed all public schools statewide for two weeks.

 Though Wolf has [broad powers in dealing with the COVID-19 crisis](https://www.spotlightpa.org/news/2020/03/coronavirus-tom-wolf-emergency-powers-pennsylvania/), his shutdown orders have generally involved asking nonessential businesses like gyms, salons, theaters, and concert venues to close for 14 days.
 On Monday, he ordered restaurants statewide to close their dine-in facilities, while allowing takeout service to continue.